-- WHEREAS, The Plan Amendment is consistent with Redevelopment Plan objectives to provide flexibility in the development of the Plan Area, to respond readily and appropriately to market conditions, and to strengthen the economic base of the Plan Area; and, - WHEREAS, Pursuant to Section 33352 of the CRL, the Successor Agency has prepared the Report to the Board of Supervisors on the Plan Amendment ("Report to the Board") that contains only the information required by Health and Safety Code Section 33352 that is warranted by the scope of the Plan Amendment.
-The environmental document prepared in conjunction with the consideration of this Plan Amendment has been included as part of the Successor Agency's Report to the Board, and is more particularly described below; and, - WHEREAS, On January 9, 2020, the Mission Bay Citizens Advisory Committee considered and recommended approval of the Plan Amendment by the CCII and adoption by the Board of Supervisors; and, - WHEREAS, Copies of the notice of public hearing were mailed by first-class mail to property owners and all residents and businesses in the Plan Area; and, - WHEREAS, Copies of the notice of public hearing were mailed, by certified mail, return receipt requested, to the governing body of each taxing agency which receives taxes from property in the Plan Area; and, - WHEREAS, The Commission held a public hearing on May 19, 2020 on adoption of the Plan Amendment, notice of which was duly and regularly published in a newspaper of general circulation in the City and County of San Francisco once a week for three successive weeks beginning 21 days prior to the date of that hearing, and a copy of that notice and affidavit of publication are on file with the Successor Agency; and, - WHEREAS, The Commission has provided an opportunity for all persons to be heard and has considered all evidence and testimony presented for or against any and all aspects of the Plan Amendment; and, - WHEREAS, Development within the Plan Area is subject to an Owner Participation Agreement between the Successor Agency and FOCIL-MB that requires, among other things, that the Successor Agency shall obtain the consent of FOCIL-MB to amend the Redevelopment Plan, which consent has been, or will be, provided prior to approval of the Plan Amendment by the Commission; and, - WHEREAS, On May 19, 2020, the Commission adopted Resolution No. 05-2020, by which the Commission determined that the Event Center Final Subsequent Environmental Impact Report ("FSEIR") (therein defined), together with further analysis provided in Addendum No. 1, remains adequate, accurate, and objective and in compliance with the California Environmental Quality Act (California Public Resources Code Sections 21000 et seq., "CEQA") and the CEQA Guidelines (14 California Code of Regulations Sections 15000 et seq.), for purposes of evaluating the potential environmental effects of the Plan Amendment; and, - WHEREAS, The environmental effects of the Plan Amendment have been analyzed in the environmental documents as described in Commission Resolution No. 05-2020.
-Copies of the environmental documents are on file with the Commission Secretary; now, therefore be it:
+- WHEREAS, ARE proposes to develop the Parcel 7 with an approximately 170,000 Commercial Industrial leasable square feet mixed-use life sciences facility including research and laboratory space, up to 49,999 square feet of office space, meeting rooms, and ground floor neighborhood-serving retail ("Parcel 7 Project"); and, - WHEREAS, Parcel 7 has been used previously as a surface parking lot and is currently underutilized, thereby contributing to blight within the Project Area.
+Redevelopment of Parcel 7 with the Parcel 7 Project would promote the objectives and policies of the Redevelopment Plan; and, - WHEREAS, The Plan Amendment is consistent with Redevelopment Plan objectives to provide flexibility in the development of the Plan Area, to respond readily and appropriately to market conditions, and to strengthen the economic base of the Plan Area; and, - WHEREAS, Pursuant to Section 33352 of the CRL, the Successor Agency has prepared the Report to the Board of Supervisors on the Plan Amendment ("Report to the Board") that contains only the information that is warranted by the scope of the Plan Amendment, as authorized under Health and Safety Code Section 33352.
+The environmental document prepared in conjunction with the consideration of this Plan Amendment has been included as part of the Successor Agency's Report to the Board, and is more particularly described below; and, - WHEREAS, On July 9, 2020, the Mission Bay Citizens Advisory Committee ("CAC") considered and recommended approval of the Plan Amendment by the Commission and the Board of Supervisors; and, - WHEREAS, Copies of the notice of public hearing were mailed by first-class mail to property owners and all residents and businesses in the Plan Area; and, - WHEREAS, Copies of the notice of public hearing were mailed, by certified mail, return receipt requested, to the governing body of each taxing agency which receives taxes from property in the Plan Area; and, - WHEREAS, The Commission held a public hearing on November 17, 2020 on adoption of the Plan Amendment, notice of which was duly and regularly published in a newspaper of general circulation in the City once a week for three successive weeks beginning 21 days prior to the date of the hearing, and a copy of that notice and affidavit of publication are on file with the Commission Secretary; and, - WHEREAS, The Commission has provided an opportunity for all persons to be heard and has considered all evidence and testimony presented for or against any and all aspects of the Plan Amendment; and, - WHEREAS, Development within the Plan Area is subject to the South OPA, which requires, among other things, that the Successor Agency obtain the consent of FOCIL- MB, LLC to amend the Redevelopment Plan, which consent has been provided prior to approval of the Plan Amendment by the Commission; and,